FI-modules and stability for representations of symmetric groups: Applications: cohomology of moduli spaces

-The Torelli subgroups $\I_g^1$ and $\IAn$ of the mapping class groups and automorphism groups of free groups, respectively, are of great interest in low-dimensional topology (see below for definitions).
-However, almost nothing is known about $H^*(\I_g^1;\Q)$ or $H^*(\IAn;\Q)$.
-In this section we apply the theory of FI-modules to the subalgebra generated by cohomology in degree $1$.
+The Torelli subgroups $\I_g^1$ and $\IAn$ of the mapping class groups and automorphism groups of free groups, respectively, are of interest in low-dimensional topology and combinatorial group theory (see below for definitions).
+However, very little is known about $H^*(\I_g^1;\Q)$ or $H^*(\IAn;\Q)$.
+In this section we apply the theory of FI-modules to the subalgebra generated by first cohomology.

 \begin{definition}[{\bf Albanese cohomology}] Let $\Gamma$ be a finitely generated group, let $\Gamma^{\rm ab}$ be its abelianization, and let $\psi\colon\Gamma\to \Gamma^{\rm ab}$ be the natural quotient map.
 Since $H^1(\Gamma^{\ab};\Q)\simeq H^1(\Gamma;\Q)$ and $H^*(\Gamma^{\rm ab};\Q)\simeq \bwedge^*H^1(\Gamma^{\rm ab};\Q)$, the map $\psi$ induces a homomorphism We define the \emph{Albanese cohomology} $H_{\rm Alb}^*(\Gamma;\Q)$ of $\Gamma$ to be the image of this map: \end{definition} We use the name ``Albanese cohomology'' in order to keep in mind the frequently encountered case where $\Gamma$ is the fundamental group of a compact Kahler manifold, in which case $H_{\rm Alb}^*$ is the part of the cohomology coming from the associated Albanese variety.
 Clearly $H^*_{\rm Alb}(\Gamma;\Q)$ can also be described as the subalgebra of $H^*(\Gamma;\Q)$ generated by $H^1(\Gamma;\Q)$.